Prometheon-Technologies/FundingNotes/README.md

   - Equity Crowd rounds can create massive cap-tables with tons of investors in them.
 This can be a headache for future rounds, especially when the majority of the investors are small and have no influence on the company.
     - The solution to this is to create a Special Purpose Vehicle (SPV) (An SPV is a separate legal entity that is formed proportionally to the investor check sizes.
 This legal entity then invests in the initial startup.
 SPV must have their own rules to govern themselves and vote on startup decisions - as a single entity) that will hold all the investors and then invest in the company.
 This way you only have one investor on your cap table, this investor is a legal entity that represents all the other investors.
   - A decent Equity Crowdfunding strategy is to sell, for example, 8% of the company at €23 per share.
 This way you can raise €1 million and have a valuation of €12.5 million.
 This is a good way to raise money without giving up too much of the company.
 Every shareholder can then receive perks, such as discounts on products, or other benefits.
+- It can take 6 - 12 months to prepare for a crowdfunding campaign.
+This includes starting to build a community, creating a marketing plan, and creating the campaign itself.
+- It's all about early momentum
+  - Lock in a newsletter placement with a large newsletter, or the kickstarter platform, that is relevant to your product
+  - You need to get 1/3 of your sales as fast as possible, ideally in the first 48 hours.
+  - Lean on friends and family to get the ball rolling.
+    - Strategy: Create 200 - 300 personal videos where you individually ask friends and family to back your campaign.
+This is a good way to get the ball rolling. `youname.mp4` or something like that.
+      - No complication or editing, just a personal message.
+Turn on webcam, record, and send.
+Upload to youtube as an unlisted video and send the link.
+    - **DO NOT** have a `Thank you` reward tier.
+This is a waste of a reward tier.
+You can thank people in the updates.
+If you give people the opportunity to back you for nothing, they will.
+Sell your actual product.
+      - Think, cheapest tier being $50, and the next tier being $100.
+This way you can thank people in the updates and they will be more likely to back you at the $100 tier.
+    - Write individual thank you notes to everyone who backs you.
+This is a good way to build a community.
+- Advertising is worth the money.
+You can get a 3x return on ad spend.
+This is a good way to get the ball rolling.

+`Kickstarter or Indiegogo`:

+Indiegogo has a very good account support and provides account reps to help you with your campaign.

+Kickstarter has a larger community and is better for creative projects.

+Indiegogo might be willing to cut a deal that if you reach a certain amount of money, they will promote your campaign to their community via marketing emails and other content.

+Negotiate your email placements EARLY in the campaign.
+This is a good way to get a boost in backers.

+Be sure to establish a relationship with your account rep early on and ask them for advice on how to make your campaign successful.
+Setting up weekly calls with them is a good idea.
+Ask for whatever resources they have to help you build your campaign.

 ### Plan